-(1) Represents the litigation settlement expense related to the settlement agreement entered into with Becton, Dickinson and Company on October 6, 2020.
+(2) Represents the litigation settlement expense related to the settlement agreement entered into with Becton, Dickinson and Company on October 6, 2020.
 See Note 15 to our audited consolidated financial statements appearing elsewhere in this prospectus for details on our litigation settlement expense.

-(2) Represents stock-based compensation expense related to option awards and the employee stock purchase plan.
+(3) Represents stock-based compensation expense related to option awards.
 See Note 12 to our audited consolidated financial statements and Note 12 to our interim consolidated financial statements appearing elsewhere in this prospectus for details on our stock-based compensation expense.